 We may process personal data under the following conditions:

-- Consent: you have given your consent for processing personal data for one or more specific purposes.
+- Consent: you have given your consent for processing sensitive and personal data for one or more specific purposes.

 - Performance of a contract: provision of personal data is necessary for the performance of an agreement with you and/or for any pre-contractual obligations thereof.